gnzlbg/cargo-asm/readme.md

 > but otherwise, this does not exist **yet**.

 `cargo-asm` is a [`cargo`] sub-command that shows you the generated assembly of a Rust function.

-For example, if you have a crate called `lib_crate`, you can view the assembly of the function at `bar::generic_add` by just providing its whole path (need to qualify it with the crate name for now):
+# Example

+To view the assembly of the function `double_n` in the module `bar` of the crate [`lib_crate`] annotated with its corresponding Rust code, go to the crate's root directory and type:

-> $ cargo asm lib_crate::bar::generic::add --rust
+> $ cargo asm lib_crate::bar::double_n --rust

 which outputs: